-ii. an acoustic design certificate is provided to Council by a suitably qualified and experienced acoustic engineer (suitable to Council) which confirms that when built to the recommended design and specification will achieve the minimum acoustic insulation standard of $\underline{D{nT,w}+C{tr}} > 30 \text{ dB} \ \underline{D{2m,nT,w}+C_r} > 30 \text{ dB}$ for the external building envelope of each habitable room.
+ii. an acoustic design certificate is provided to Council by a suitably qualified and experienced acoustic engineer (suitable to Council) which confirms that when built to the recommended design and specification will achieve the minimum acoustic insulation standard of 30 dB">DnT,w+ Ctr > 30 dB for the external building envelope of each habitable room.

-iii. providing an acoustic design certificate prepared by an acoustic engineer acceptable to Council stating the outdoor noise level at the most affected exterior of the building containing the habitable room will be unlikely to exceed:
+iii.
+An acoustic design certificate is provided to Council by an suitably qualified acoustic engineer (suitable to Council) stating the outdoor noise level at the most affected exterior of the building containing the habitable room will be unlikely to exceed: